Native-language mapping makes location technology company the first choice for navigation.

 - Comprehensive place-of-interest data in users’ own languages.

 - Accurate and detailed geospatial tagging, resulting in near real-time updates on maps and the navigation system.

-Madhu Sundaramurthy, Managing Director APAC at SLT, explains the key factors that enabled such a successful solution to be delivered, and within very tight deadlines:
+Madhu Sundaramurthy is the Managing Director APAC at SLT.
+She further explains key factors that enable such a successful solution within very tight deadlines:

 Managing Director APAC, Summa Linguae Technologies